 The European Regional Development Fund part financed the London Style project from 2008 – 2011, allowing CSF to deliver workshops and strategic business advice to over one hundred London based fashion SMEs.
 CSF is currently offering a one-to-one business mentoring programme and workshops as part of Creative Hub which is part financed by The European Regional Development Fund.
 CSF also contributes to the DISC and Fashion Innovation Agency projects both based at London College of Fashion.

 Erasmus is the European Union’s flagship educational exchange programme for Higher Education students, teachers and institutions.
-The programme currently provides funding for the Fashioning the Future Summer School allowing CSF to bring together students from across Europe to participate in an intensive three week exploration of design for sustainability in fashion.
+The programme provided funding for the Fashioning the Future Summer School allowing CSF to bring together students from across Europe to participate in an intensive three week exploration of design for sustainability in fashion.

 The AHRC currently funds the FIREup project, focused on developing innovative collaborations between UAL academics and fashion SMEs.
 It was also the funding body for the first iteration of I Stood Up, one part of the Habit(AT) project.